kizniche/Mycodo/mycodo-manual.rst

 LCDs, Methods, PIDs, Outputs, and Inputs.

-The ``View Stats`` permission protects the viewing of usage statistics and the System Information and Output Usage pages.
+The ``View Stats`` permission protects the viewing of usage statistics and the System Information and Energy Usage pages.

 Pi Settings
 -----------